AndresBena19/CondorLab/README.md

 #### POST ####
         *https://[Server]/Provider/Add

-            This route gonna create a nuew record on the database
+            This route gonna create a new record on the database

 # Test #